updatezen/PFCloud-Cache/README.md

 ##How it Works

 This library concatenates the function name with a JSON-serialized string of the parameters dictionary.
 It then takes an MD5 of this string using the [RSCategories] library and uses this as the unique key in the cache.
 Actual caching is performed using the [TMCache] library.

+##Installation

+Easiest installation is using CocoaPods to resolve all dependencies.
+Otherwise you must manually copy the .h and .m files from this repo as well as from [RSCategories] and [TMCache].

 [existing caching behavior]: https://parse.com/docs/ios_guide#queries-caching/iOS
 [RSCategories]: https://github.com/reejosamuel/RSCategories